WVUV-FM

+WVUV-FM is American Samoa's Primary Entry Point station in the Emergency Alert System.
+V103 employs all local announcers and is live for most of the day and voice-tracked in the evening and overnight.
 WVUV has a 3-person local news team, which is shared with sister-station KKHJ-FM.
 Headed by veteran News Director Monica Miller, daily newscasts are aired in both English and Samoan.